 In order to consistently provide the desired levels of utility and warranty, much care is taken to define the strategy, technical design, and transitioning of the service into operations.
 It’s critical the service be clearly defined, well engineered, tested, and thoughtfully deployed into production.

-Without the Ownership of Specific Costs and Risks
+Without the Ownership of Certain Costs and Risks

 To maximize results, businesses focus on ‘core competencies’ – those critical few capabilities that are unique to the company which gives a strategic advantage over competitors.